 So, you’ve gotten your foot in the door and landed some work as a special effects makeup artist.
 But now you’re looking for a way to keep those jobs coming and to take your career to the next level.
 One of the best things you can do to help find more jobs is to spend some time making your special effects makeup online portfolio the best it can be.

 Start by choosing the right website-builder to make things easier on yourself as you build your portfolio.
-Some of the things that make a great website builder include beautiful and customizable themes as well as professional-looking fonts.
+Some of the things that make a great website builder include beautiful and customizable templates as well as professional-looking fonts.
 Also, make sure you choose only your best work to showcase on your portfolio, because you don’t want visitors to go away after looking at one of your early projects from when you were still learning the FX makeup basics!

 Need some inspiration for your portfolio?
 Check out these 20 stunning makeup artist portfolios.